Chart Color Schemes

 The level of residential development activity in Beaconsfield - Officer was found to be higher than 90% of real estate markets across the country

-Nationally, this level of activity suggests strong developer confidence in the location.
-New building activity comprises 84% detached dwellings and 16% townhouses or apartments, preserving the area's traditional low-density character focused on family homes.
-There are approximately 66 people per dwelling approval, indicating an expanding market.
-Population forecasts predict Beaconsfield-Officer will gain around 21,484 residents by 2041.
-Existing development levels appear aligned with future requirements, maintaining stable market conditions without significant price pressures.
+New building activity consists of 84.0% detached dwellings and 16.0% townhouses or apartments, maintaining the area's traditional low density character focused on family homes.
+The location has approximately 66 people per dwelling approval, indicating an expanding market with a population forecast to grow by 21,484 residents by 2041.
+Existing development levels appear aligned with future requirements, suggesting stable market conditions without significant price pressures.

 Frequently Asked Questions - Development